Vulnerability Management

 To accept the risk of detected vulnerabilities, configure an acceptance based on scope, justification, and length of time.
 See Understanding and Usage steps.

-Understanding Accept Risk
+Understanding Risk Acceptance for Vulnerabilities

 As of November, 2022, users can choose to accept the risk of a detected vulnerability or asset.
 Accept Risk is available for both Runtime and Pipeline, and for specific CVEs or specified hosts or images.